cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 You have prepared:

-* The basic Docker elements.
+* The basic Docker elements
-* The blockchain elements.
+* The blockchain elements
-* The network elements.
+* The network elements

 Time to assemble them in Compose.